aws-samples/amazon-mq-workshop/labs/lab-5.md

 ### 1. Go to the Cloud9 IDE tab in the browser

-In the main pane, close the Welcome screen and add 1  terminal tab.
-Run the following command to send a few message to a queue where no receiver is listening to:
+Run the following command in one of the terminal windows to send a few message to a queue where no receiver is listening to:

 ``` bash
 java -jar amazon-mq-client.jar -url $url -user $user -password $password -mode sender -type queue -destination workshop.DLQTest -name Sender-1 -ttl 1000